gfm16617/ENCE_3100_Goncalo_Martins_2025/Lab1/README.md

 <img src="img/picture_6.png" width="300">

 > ⚠️ **Warning:** There is a major flaw in this implementation.
-The selects on the multiplexer have 8 possible combinations and the multiplexer only reflects 5.
-What happens when I input something that is not represented in the code?
+The selects on the multiplexer have 8 possible combinations and the multiplexer only has 5 inputs.
+What happens when I select greater than 5?